Overview of Internship in Clinical Psychology

 Email: collazos@uthscsa.edu

-Department of Psychiatry
+Department of Psychiatry and Behavioral Sciences

 UT Health San Antonio

-San Antonio, Texas 78229-3900
+San Antonio, Texas 78240

 Generalist Program

 Our program provides generalist training involving a full array of patients (children, adolescents, adults) seen in diverse treatment settings (inpatient, outpatient and community organizations) receiving a full spectrum of psychological evaluations (interview and test-based) and interventions (individual, family, and group).
-Our interns receive intensive supervision and are exposed to multiple theoretical orientations, including behavioral, cognitive-behavioral, systems, and psychodynamic.
+Our interns receive intensive supervision and are exposed to multiple theoretical orientations, including behavioral, cognitive-behavioral, and systems.

 During the year-long internship, interns participate in their track-specific major rotation(s) as well as several year-long clinical activities (i.e. on-going individual therapy cases through our ADVANCE Clinic; co-leading group therapy).
 Additionally, interns attend weekly seminars and didactic trainings designed to enhance their understanding of the scientist-practitioner model, evidence-based practice, integrative assessment, and ethics/diversity.